LancreFI/offensive/README.md

 #winbin.sh
 Whip up custom executable/dll on the fly.
 So far only supports creating a x64 executable/dll for adding a defined user with a defined password to the Administrators group or changing an existing user's password.
 For example if you need to replace a bin which you have full control over to gain further foothold or to leverage a missing DLL etc.

-#windows-shell-tricks
+#windows-shell-tricks-and-ad-tips
-Common tips and tricks etc. to use with PowerShell / cmd when being offensive or otherwise enumerating
+Common tips and tricks etc. to use with PowerShell / cmd when being offensive or otherwise enumerating and getting to know AD